onnx/onnx-ir/CONTRIBUTING.md

 5. **Ensure all CI checks pass**
 6. **Request review** from maintainers

-### Commit Message Format
+### Pull Request Description

-Use clear and descriptive commit messages:
+Use clear and descriptive PR description:
 ```
-component: brief description of change
+[component] brief description of change

 More detailed explanation if needed, including:
 - What was changed